Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Do you still need to use supplements?

-The nutrient fingerprint charts in this article show the intake in terms of Optimal Nutrient Intake, which is typically much higher than the Dietary Reference Intakes which are simply designed to prevent diseases of deficiency in the majority of the population (i.e. not optimal health or satiety).
-To understand how the different recipe books compare with the DRI, we prepared the charts below which show the essential vitamins and minerals in terms of nutrients provided per 2000 calories.
+The nutrient fingerprint charts in this article show the intake in terms of Optimal Nutrient Intake, which is typically much higher than the Dietary Reference Intakes, which are designed to prevent diseases of deficiency in the majority of the population (i.e. not optimal health or satiety).
+To understand how the different recipe books compare with the DRI, we prepared the charts below, which show the essential vitamins and minerals in terms of nutrients provided per 2000 calories.
 Overall, we can see that these recipes provide significantly more than the DRI for all but vitamin D in the weight gain approach.

 However, we also need to consider that each of the approaches is designed intentionally to drive a higher energy intake (in the case of weight gain) and a lower energy intake (in the case of the maximum nutrient density recipes.
 To correct for this, we have adjusted the nutrient intakes, with a 30% deficit for the maximum nutrient density recipes and a 30% calorie excess for the weight gain recipes.